playcanvas/developer.playcanvas.com/content/ru/user-manual/physics/index.md

 * Linear Velocity
 * Angular Velocity

-Bodies move in response to forces that are applied to them.

 ## Units of Measurement

 By default, the PlayCanvas physics engine interprets 1 unit as 1 meter.
 Therefore, for objects to fall at a rate that appears to be physically accurate, you should ensure that your scenes size objects appropriately.